Roave/StrictPhp/docs/basic-strict.md

 With a configured bootstrap, we use annotations on the properties to make your app operate in strict mode.

-The `StrictPhp` uses compatible with the PhpDocumentor annotation.
-Then you probably should be familiar with them.
+`StrictPhp` uses PhpDocumentor compatible annotations.

-Take a look at following class.
+Take a look at the following class.

 ```php
 class Sushi